 Today’s Wonder of the Day was inspired by Grayson from Broomfield, CO.
 Grayson Wonders, “Why are dogs man's best friend?”
 Thanks for WONDERing with us, Grayson!

-If you study the history of dogs, you wouldn't necessarily expect them to be considered man's best friend.
+If you study the history of dogs, you wouldn’t expect them to be thought of as man’s best friend.
 Dogs trace their lineage back to wolves.
 In fact, dogs share 99% of their DNA with wolves, who are hardly warm and cuddly creatures.

-Over time, attitudes toward dogs began to shift.
+Over time, thoughts toward dogs shifted.
 Hunting hounds became loyal friends.
-Guard dogs became affectionate companions.
-The dog became a pet that was loved regardless of what, if any, services it could provide.
+Guard dogs became friendly companions.
+The dog became a pet that was loved even if it could not provide services.

-Today, all you have to do is ask most any dog owner and you'll get a long list of qualities and attributes that would make any species proud.
-Here are just a few of the adjectives you'll hear used of dogs: loyal, understanding, kind, playful, and unconditionally loving.
+Today, all you have to do is ask most dog owners and you’ll get a long list of qualities that would make any species proud.
+Here are just a few of the adjectives you’ll hear used about dogs: loyal, kind, playful, and unconditionally loving.

-When you're happy, your dog is ready to help you celebrate.
-On your worst day, your dog will greet you with a wag of the tail and a lick on the hand.
-Even when you are grumpy or mean, a dog will just look at you with love.
+When you’re happy, your dog is ready to help you celebrate.
+On your worst day, your dog will greet you with a wag of the tail and a lick of the hand.
+Even when you are grumpy, a dog will look at you with love.

-When it comes to animal companions, a dog really is man's best friend.
-They exhibit a unique blend of attributes and characteristics that other species simply do not.
-It's no WONDER then, that people began referring to them as a best friend.
-But exactly when did that start?
+When it comes to animals, a dog really is man’s best friend.
+They have a blend of qualities that other species simply do not.
+It’s no WONDER then, that people thought of them as a best friend.
+But when did the friendship start?

 Historians have found several old examples of the phrase.
 For example, the town of Warrensburg, Missouri, claims that the phrase was born in a court case in that town in 1870.
-A farmer sued for damages when his dog was shot and killed.
-His lawyer's closing speech included the following words: "The one absolutely unselfish friend that a man can have in this selfish world, the one that never deserts him and the one that never proves ungrateful or treacherous is his dog."
+A farmer sued after someone shot and killed his dog.
+His lawyer’s closing speech included the following words: “The one absolutely unselfish friend that a man can have in this selfish world, the one that never deserts him and the one that never proves ungrateful or treacherous is his dog.”